EllaBrands/stanDev/Test-plan-for-Stan-compiler-(as-of-version-2.18).md

 ## Unit tests

 The directory `src/test/unit/lang` contains a set of unit tests for the Stan compiler.
+Features are mainly tested in isolation; some tests may test the outcome of a chain of operations.

 ### Preprocessor unit tests

+`src/test/unit/lang/io/program_reader_test.cpp` - extensively tests pre-processor, test models in `stc/test/test-models/good/included`

 ### AST unit tests

+- `src/test/unit/lang/ast/type` - API level tests for all variable types in the Stan language
+- `src/test/unit/lang/ast/node` - tests for all variable declarations in the Stan language, extensive tests on indexing nodes, some AST nodes are not fully tested.
+- `src/test/unit/lang/ast/fun`  - some tests for particularly complex functions
+- `src/test/unit/lang/ast/sigs` - tests function signatures

 ### Parser unit tests

+`src/test/unit/lang/parser` - test files have been added as new features have been added to the language.

 ### Generator unit tests

+`src/test/unit/lang/generator` - some tests for specific language constructs.

+There are a set of brittle tests which take a minimal Stan program, e.g., single block, single variable declaration, run it through the compiler, and then check that the generated c++ code is _exactly_ as expected, using simple string matching.

 ## Integration tests